andreglegg/three-first-person-controller/README.md

 # three-first-person-controller

 Lightweight first-person movement controller for Three.js scenes.
-Handles pointer lock, WASD movement, jumping, and gravity so you can focus on building the rest of your experience.
+Handles pointer lock, WASD movement, jumping, gravity, crouching, custom gravity, and debugging helpers so you can focus on building the rest of your experience.

 ## Installation